dcuzunoglu/CNN-Visualisation/README.md

 - When model is trained, you can run predictions over the whole test set by calling "convnet.py test".
 This returns the overall accuracy over the test set.

 - With a trained model, it is also possible to run predictions and get visualisations of filters of first convolutional layer of model on an image.
 Run "convnet.py activation $IMAGENAME" where $IMAGENAME is an image in /flower-images-resized directory.
+The output activation image will be saved in /activation-images.

 - We can visualise activations over a Flask web server as well.
 Run "webapp.py" to start server, and navigate to "localhost:5001/cnn\_visualise\_activations/